Southern Maine Lighthouses

 (heading north from New Hampshire seacoast)

 Historic Portsmouth, New Hampshire, across the Piscataqua River which divides Maine and New Hampshire, provides various concerts, festivals, and outdoor theater acts in Prescott Park.
-Strawberry Banke in Portsmouth is an outdoor museum of buildings depicting the lives of coastal people and their communities between the late l7th to the mid-20th centuries.

 Mount Agamenticus nearby is an easy hike to enjoy mountaintop views of the ocean and surrounding area.